 I was happy to see that the Euro has now replaced the US dollar as the hard currency of choice for corrupt officials.
 I offered 20 Euros, and they accepted that.
 Carlos offered 10 Euros, five pounds sterling and 40 Ukrainian hryvnia.
 They looked pretty disgusted by the hryvnia, but took them anyway.
-They gave our passports to another official, and after a bit more friendly banter we got them back, each with a hand-written entry permit on a scrap of paper.
+They gave our passports to another official, and after a bit more friendly banter we got them back, each with a hand-written entry permit on a torn scrap of paper.
 It was 4pm and we were in Transdnistria.

 The road to Tiraspol was tree-lined and pleasant-looking, but extremely bumpy.
-Traffic was very light except for a substantial convoy of military vehicles.
+Traffic was light except for a big convoy of military vehicles.
 We arrived in Tiraspol at about 5pm.
 The bus stopped at the now-disused train station, where we found a currency exchange bureau.
-Having read in my Lonely Planet guide that we should expect all the locals to be deeply suspicious of outsiders and likely to report us to the secret police if we spoke English, I was slightly concerned when Carlos strode up without any hesitation and said “Hello!
+Having read in my Lonely Planet guide that we should expect all the locals to be deeply suspicious of outsiders and likely to report us to the secret police if we spoke English, I was a bit concerned when Carlos strode up without any hesitation and said “Hello!
 Do you speak English?”.
 Bracing myself for instant arrest, I was surprised when the girl behind the counter said “Yes I do!
 Where are you from?
 How can I help you?”
 She was called Yulia, and she was so nice and friendly that we spent half our time in Tiraspol talking to her.
 She gave us some Transdnistrian roubles in exchange for hryvnia, dollars, pounds and euros, and then found a policeman to try to help us stay longer than the three hours we’d apparently been given.
 This proved impossible, as new regulations required an invite from a citizen of Transdnistria to get anything other than a transit visa.
 Yulia was apologetic.
 We asked if there were many tourists in the country these days.
 “Oh yes”, she said.
 “Two days ago there was a German!”.
 Tiraspol will not become the new Prague any time soon.
 We also asked if taking photos would cause any problems, and Yulia said she couldn’t imagine why it would.